MissLingxizi/CEM_moldel/README.md

 average='macro' ,
 GPU

-Tip: The final classification performance is better if you choose to train separately than if you train together.
 I have provided some sample data sets and trained models in Baidu web disk, which can be used directly. https://pan.baidu.com/s/1242gHhx579NI-LdEM387XA?pwd=1234